TillyRussell/Portfolio-Projects/README.md

 # Portfolio Projects

-Here are a list of my personal projects:
+Below are a list of my personal projects demonstrating a few key skills across SQL and Tableau.

 1) Covid 19 Project - Analysing Covid 19 infection and death rate data between 2020-2021 per country using SQL.